joelparkerhenderson/care-plan/README.md

 - [ ] Mental changes such as cognition, memory, mood, fatigue.

-- [ ] Senorial changes such as vision, hearing, smell, taste, touch.
+- [ ] Sensorial changes such as vision, hearing, smell, taste, touch.

 - [ ] Hygenic changes such as cleanliness, odor, hair/skin/nails.